eetay/samanage-widget-kit/README.md

 yarn dev
 ```

-then load Samanage Helpdesk in your browser and checkout your widget by opening a incident page
+- goto Samanage Helpdesk in your browser and checkout your widget by opening a incident page

 ## Submit widget for review
 ```sh